nielstron/pyfronius/README.md

 If you own a Fronius device, feel free to provide us with raw data returned by fetching the API endpoints manually.
-Data from systems featuring Ohmpilots and Storages are much welcomed as we have no data for testing these so far.